-Digital imaging is as viable as any other imaging technology and is perhaps even better than analog photography.
-However, in forensic, scientific, military, and industrial applications, people who create and work with images should utilize best practices with all imaging media.
+Digital imaging is as viable as any other imaging technology and is perhaps even better than analog photography for showing the provenance of an image.
+In forensic, scientific, military, and industrial applications, those who create and work with images should utilize best practices with all imaging media.